Welcome to my latest blog post on exploring Oban and the Isle of Lismore during a turbulent emotional time.

 A much more accessible island had been a glaring omission for too long.
-Lismore is a narrow, low-lying fertile island, only 9.1 square miles in area, lying between the picturesque coastal resort of Oban, the mountainous Isle of Mull, and the remote mainland peninsula of Morvern.
-It can be reached in under an hour by catching the vehicle ferry in Oban or the passenger ferry in Port Appin, and so there’s no logical reason as to why Lismore eluded me until a few months ago.
+The the Isle of Lismore is a narrow, low-lying fertile island, only 9.1 square miles in area.
+It lies between the picturesque coastal resort of Oban, the mountainous Isle of Mull, and the remote mainland peninsula of Morvern.
+Lismore can be reached in under an hour by catching the vehicle ferry in Oban or the passenger ferry in Port Appin.
+So, there’s no logical reason as to why Lismore eluded me until a few months ago!

-At the end of a busy week clocking up the miles all over Scotland, I resisted the temptation to stay at home and relax.
+At the end of a busy week of commercial photography, clocking up the miles all over Scotland, I resisted the temptation to stay at home and relax.
 Instead, I joined my parents on the first leg of their mini-break to Oban and Mull.
 I booked a last-minute deal on a room in the same hotel as my mum and dad and rendezvoused with them after a three hour drive south west through the Great Glen.

-It was incredibly therapeutic to take time off work, and it was magical to re-visit old haunts including McCaig’s Tower and Pulpit Hill, two of Oban’s most notable landmarks, in the company of my parents, recalling happy memories from years gone by.
+Not only was it incredibly therapeutic to take time off work.
+It was also magical to re-visit old haunts in the company of my parents, recalling happy memories from years gone by.
+These included McCaig’s Tower and Pulpit Hill, two of Oban’s most notable landmarks.
 We enjoyed great food; views of the myriad of ferries going back and forth across Oban Bay; short walks in scenic locations; and card games played in the comfort of the hotel.

 It’s taken a few months but I’m now able to recall memories from that weekend with a growing sense of acceptance, although it will take years to truly adjust to the new way of life that is unfolding.
-One of the most comforting lessons I’ve learned on this journey so far is that, no matter what cards I am dealt in life, the lure of the islands will forever draw me to the west coast and I will always find solace on the windswept deck of a ferry.
+One of the most comforting lessons I’ve learned on this journey so far is that, no matter what cards I am dealt in life, the lure of the islands will forever draw me to the west coast, and I will always find solace on the windswept deck of a ferry.